 - Alterations to or demolition of a property within the Heritage Conservation District.

 - General repairs to weather-stripping, eaves troughs, roofs, chimneys, fences, existing cladding;

 - Repair of broken window panes to original specifications;

 - Backyard patios, garden sheds, gazebos and other small outbuildings that are not readily visible from the street (and which do not require a Building Permit);

 - Planting and removal of vegetation on private property.

 Municipal Tax Rebates for Heritage Properties

-The Town of Newmarket offers a tax rebate for heritage properties, subject to designation or registration of a heritage easement agreement.
-To apply, complete the Heritage Tax rebate form and submit it to the Planning Department.
+The Town of Newmarket offers a tax rebate for heritage properties, subject to designation and the registration of a heritage easement agreement.
+To apply, please complete the Heritage Tax rebate form and submit it to Planning Services.